Who is Exeter Finance?

 Record their phone calls.
 If you must deal with a debt collector on the phone, consider recording the conversation.
 In 35 states and D.C., it’s legal to secretly record phone calls.
 In the other 15 states, you can record with the other party’s permission.
 Simply informing the collector of your intention to record may count as permission.

 Don’t believe what they say.
 Debt collectors are notorious for resorting to false threats, deceitful tactics, and any means necessary to coerce you into settling your outstanding debt.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Exeter Finance go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Exeter Finance From Your Credit Report Today!

 Lexington Law can assist you in disputing Exeter Finance collection accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.